 Asylum Seeker Dispersal Programme

-Migration Watch UK defines an asylum seeker as a person who has applied for asylum under the 1951 Refugee Convention on the Status of Refugees.
+An asylum seeker is a person who has applied for asylum under the 1951 Refugee Convention on the Status of Refugees.
 This is on the understanding that if they are returned to their country of origin they have a well-founded fear of persecution on account of race, religion, nationality, political belief or membership of a particular social group.

 They remain an asylum seeker for so long as their application or an appeal against refusal of the application is pending.